promiscuous-io/promiscuous/README.md

 Coding Restrictions
 -------------------
 When using Promiscuous, multi updates and delete anymore are no longer possible on the publisher side.
-Promiscuous enforces this rule with Mongoid but not yet with ActiveRecord.
+Promiscuous enforces this rule and will throw exception when the rule is not followed.

 In the system, only one application can publish to a given endpoint.
-We call this application the owner of corresponding model.
+We call this application the _owner_ of corresponding model.

 The subscribed models' callbacks should be idempotent as Promiscuous may retry to process a message when a failure has occurred.